Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

-Telegram messages were first cleaned and encoded using a fine-tuned RoBERTa-large model to obtain contextual semantic embeddings.
-To capture not only message content but also how beliefs are expressed, we augmented these embeddings with four discourse-level features: epistemic modality, agency, sentiment polarity, and emotion spectra.
-Epistemic modality quantifies certainty by counting hedging expressions (e.g., ``maybe,'' ``I think'') and certainty markers (e.g., ``definitely,'' ``clearly''), then computing $\tanh(\#\text{certainties} - \#\text{hedges}) \in [-1,1]$.
-Agency captures active versus passive framing by similarly counting active markers (e.g., ``we must,'' ``take action'') and passive markers (e.g., ``it is said,'' ``was done''), with $\tanh(\#\text{actives} - \#\text{passives}) \in [-1,1]$.
-Sentiment polarity is obtained from a transformer-based classifier, with scores multiplied by $+1$ for positive, $-1$ for negative, and $0$ for neutral messages, producing a continuous value in $[-1,1]$.
-Emotion spectra represent the likelihood of four affective states—joy, anger, fear, and sadness, predicted by a pretrained emotion model, resulting in a four-dimensional vector with values in $[0,1]$.
-These seven discourse features are concatenated with RoBERTa embeddings to form enriched discourse-belief vectors, which are subsequently mean-centered and L2-normalized.
-This representation allows models to differentiate between the \textit{content} and the \textit{expression} of beliefs, supporting analyses of persuasion, conspiratorial discourse, and ideological alignment in online networks.
+Telegram messages were cleaned and encoded using a fine-tuned RoBERTa-large to obtain contextual semantic embeddings, which were augmented with four discourse-level features to capture how beliefs are expressed in addition to message content.
+Epistemic modality measures expressed certainty or uncertainty through hedging and certainty markers, capturing degrees of belief \cite{turn0search33, turn0search34}.
+Agency captures active versus passive framing by comparing active and passive constructions, reflecting speaker positioning in discourse.
+Sentiment polarity is derived from a transformer-based classifier and scored continuously in [–1, 1] to represent positive, negative, or neutral affect \cite{turn1academia21}.
+Emotion spectra encode probabilities of joy, anger, fear, and sadness using a pretrained emotion model, producing a multidimensional affective representation \cite{turn1academia22}.
+These seven discourse features are concatenated with RoBERTa embeddings, mean-centered, and L2-normalized to form enriched discourse-belief vectors that separate belief content from expressive style.